‘But your laughter won’t let me go...’

 I had been in the process of breaking up with a boyfriend for a few months.

-He was reluctant to split up, but I had known it was only meant to be a short-term relationship.
-In fact, I was on the phone with him just then.
+He was reluctant to split up, but I had known it was only meant to be a short-term relationship (an assignment, in fact).

 There was an urgency as Spirit said to ‘Finish it NOW!’...just moments before